heywoodwt/Heel_Fit/README.md

 # Heel_Fit

-Scrapes the Heel Fit website looking for changes and if a change is detected then a text message is generated.
-Otherwise it keeps running.
+Scrapes the Heel Fit website looking to see if new classes have been posted.
+If a change is detected then a text is sent.
+Designed to keep running 24/7.

 ### Only use scrape_3_v2.py